Into the Light (Chris de Burgh album)

-Into the Light is the eighth studio album by British-Irish singer Chris de Burgh, released in 1986 by A&M Records.
+Into the Light is the eighth studio album by British-Irish singer Chris de Burgh, released in May 1986 by A&M Records.
 The album is notable for featuring de Burgh's biggest hit, "The Lady in Red".

+Release

-The album peaked at number two on the UK Albums Chart, becoming de Burgh's first studio album to enter the top ten.
+Following the success of its lead single "The Lady in Red", which topped the UK Singles Chart and reached number three in the United States, the album peaked at number two on the UK Albums Chart, becoming de Burgh's first studio album to enter the top ten.
 "Fatal Hesitation" was a UK number 44 hit, spending four weeks on the chart.

 "Say Goodbye to It All" was a continuation of the song "Borderline" from 1982's The Getaway.
 Both songs frequently appear in de Burgh's concerts and compilation albums.
-The song "For Rosanna" is dedicated to de Burgh's then-2-year-old daughter Rosanna.
+The song "For Rosanna" is dedicated to de Burgh's then two-year-old daughter Rosanna.

+Critical reception

+Dennis Hunt of the Los Angeles Times wrote, "There's really nothing else as schmaltzy as 'The Lady in Red' on his album [... ] Into the Light includes some gutsy, fairly absorbing pop-rock — some not what you'd expect from 'the Irish Barry Manilow.'"

 Track listing

 All songs written by Chris de Burgh.